jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.32 MaxUpslopeFlowpathLength

-Measures the maximum length of all upslope flowpaths draining each grid cell..
+Measures the maximum length of all upslope flowpaths draining each grid cell.

 *Parameters*: